 (iii) $\Longrightarrow$ (i) This follows from Theorem~\ref{bap gives ergodic}. \end{proof}

-\subsection{Characterizing Weyl almost periodic measures via TMDS}
+\section{Characterizing Weyl almost periodic measures via TMDS}

-We showed in the last section that pure point spectrum for a TMDS can be characterized via mean and Besicovitch almost periodicity.
-Now, we show that for a TMDS $(\XX, G)$ Weyl almost periodicity for one/all elements is equivalent to pure point dynamical spectrum, unique ergodicity and continuous eigenfunctions.
+We showed in the previous sections that having a pure-point spectrum for a TMDS can be characterized via mean and Besicovitch almost periodicity.
+Now, we show that, for a TMDS $(\XX, G)$, Weyl almost periodicity for one/all elements is equivalent to having a pure-point dynamical spectrum and continuous eigenfunctions and being uniquely ergodic.